 Kuyper College continually aims to improve student learning and the student experience.
 We assess our student learning around five overarching Student Learning Outcomes that correlate with the Bible & Theology, Arts & Sciences, and Program outcomes.
 The faculty have identified key competencies that students can demonstrate through signature assignments to identify whether students are achieving the desired outcomes.
-For those interested in Kuyper's plan for improving student learning, each of the Program Assessment Plan Curriculum Maps are accessible in the Academics section of the internal website.
+For those interested in Kuyper's plan for improving student learning, each of the Program Assessment Plan Curriculum Maps are accessible in the Academic section (by academic program) of the College's website.